 It is recognised that 1 in 5 children can have a specific educational need at some stage in their learning.
-Our school policy aims to identify needs as early as possible in order to support children effectively before the need has too great an impact upon their learning.
-For many children the needs are supported by the class teacher and teaching assistant but all children are monitored on a regular basis and for some children more specialised intervention is required.
+Our school policy aims to identify needs as early as possible in order to support children effectively before the need has too great an impact upon their learning in accordance with the Equality act 2010 and the SEND and disability regulations 2014 For many children the needs are supported by the class teacher and teaching assistant but all children are monitored on a regular basis and for some children more specialised intervention is required.
 The school is able to call upon external agencies for further support when required.
 It is our policy to involve parents as much as possible in their children’s needs.

 Sex and Relationships Education

 Sex and Relationships Education (SRE) is a key aspect of Personal, Social and Health Education at Halfway Houses Primary School.
 As such it is more than the biology of reproduction and is taught in the context of caring relationships.
 The SRE is provided in upper Key Stage 2 and forms a foundation for further work in secondary schools.

 Religious Education is included in the basic curriculum alongside the core and foundation subjects.
 The work undertaken is non-denominational; whilst reflecting the broad traditions of Christian belief, the work also draws on the beliefs of other faiths.